shenef/Boktai-Speedrunning/src/shinbok/any.md

 Go through the yellow door, then take the ↗️ path to get a ![icon][red_card] +2 STRG card.
 ![](./assets/images/lifeless_town_str_card.webp)

-Go back and take the S ↘️ path.
+Go back and take the ↘️ path.
 After Otenko's dialogs, take the ↗️ path, then ↖️ twice.

 Open the green chest to get the **Trial** Tire bike part.
 ![](./assets/images/lifeless_town_tire_trail_bike_part.webp)